meterchat/mcp/README.md

 # Meter

-**Think with AI.
-Pay per thought.**
+**Pay per thought AI.**

 [meter.chat](https://meter.chat) is an AI chat app for builders.
 You chat with AI, run multi-model debates, record structured decisions, and generate architectural blueprints — all on a pay-per-thought basis.
 No subscriptions.
 No tiers.
-Just thinking.
+Just freedom of thought.

 ## What makes Meter different